-The latest 10-day weather forecast is covered in the 6 to 30 day UK outlook.
+The latest 10 day weather forecast is covered in the Regional Forecast.

 Nowcasting maps the current weather and then uses an estimate of its speed and direction of movement to forecast the weather a short period ahead - assuming the weather will move without significant changes.